Envian/xiv-criterion-na-strats/guides/_ew/aai/lala/spacial-tactics.md

 > ### *![beta]3 Stacks*
 > Needs to be hit by two orange cubes.
 >
-> Plant on 3, in the row with two cubes.
+> Plant on 3, in the only row with two cubes.
 >
 > If you miss the first cube, and have 2 stacks, move to 4 after the next hit.
 >